Our Genealogical Helper for Dixon's Mills ...

 | See our Misc Page for Dixon's Mills for more information.|

 Unfortunately, we don't know of a website for Dixon's Mills.
 If you can help, please contact us through our Feedback Page.

 The official website for State of Alabama: www.alabama.gov/

 |<1>||Our distances are not driving distances, but are calculated as a 'point-to-point' distance that starts in Dixon's Mills.
 A straight line distance ignores obstructions like rivers, canyons, lakes, et cetera - it's truly a line drawn from Point A (ie- Dixon's Mills) to Point B.|

 If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Dixon's Mills.
-Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Dixon's Mills
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Dixon's Mills

 Our distance measurements begin at a specific point in Dixon's Mills.
 The point that we are using is located at these GPS coordinates - Latitude: 32.0582, Longitude: -87.7875 [Map].
 In this case, the coordinates for Dixon's Mills have been provided by the Geographic Names Information System (GNIS).

 |<2>||We use the term 'Historic' broadly and it generally means that the community no longer exists.
 However, it can also mean that the community might still exist, but was significantly larger or had a more 'official' existence in the past than it does now.
 Unfortunately our sources of data have proven to be unreliable.
 If you can provide us with more specific information about Dixon's Mills, please let us know so that we can improve our accuracy.|